yellows8/3ds_homemenuhax/README.md

 * "LOADSDPAYLOAD=1" Enable loading a code binary from SD for loading into the launched process("/menuhax_payload.bin").
 The total size of the code(including additional code prior to the binary from SD) loaded into the process is 0x4000-bytes.
 Therefore, the max size of the code binary from SD is a bit less than 0x3000-bytes.
 * "BOOTGAMECARD=1" Reboot the system via NSS:RebootSystem to launch the gamecard(region-free).
 This is handled right after the ROP for LOADROPBIN, if that's even enabled.
 If GAMECARD_PADCHECK isn't used, the ROP will always execute this without executing the title-launch + takeover ROP.
 * "USE_PADCHECK=val" When set, at the very start of the menu ROP it will check if the current HID PAD state is set to the specified value.
 When they match, it continues the ROP, otherwise it returns to the homemenu code.
 This is done before writing to the framebuffers.
+* "LOADSDCFG_PADCHECK=1" When USE_PADCHECK was used, load a config file which overrides the value used for USE_PADCHECK, and can invert PADCHECK too if specified(see source code for details).
 * "GAMECARD_PADCHECK=val" Similar to USE_PADCHECK except for BOOTGAMECARD: the BOOTGAMECARD ROP only gets executed when the specified HID PAD state matches the current one.
 After writing to framebufs the ROP will delay 3 seconds, then run this PADCHECK ROP.
 * "EXITMENU=1" Terminate homemenu X seconds(see source) after getting code exec under the launched process.
 * "ENABLE_LOADROPBIN=1" Load a homemenu ropbin then stack-pivot to it, see the Makefile HEAPBUF_ROPBIN_* values for the load-address.
 When LOADSDPAYLOAD isn't used, the binary is the one specified by CODEBINPAYLOAD, otherwise it's loaded from "sd:/menuhax_ropbinpayload.bin".
 The binary size should be <=0x10000-bytes.